-5.1 COMPREHENSIVE EVALUATIONS
+5.2 COMPREHENSIVE EVALUATIONS

-Council normally conducts at least one comprehensive evaluation (a combined organizational and program(s) evaluation) of an institution and its approved degree programs in Alberta.
+Council normally conducts at least one comprehensive evaluation of an institution and its approved degree programs in Alberta.
 The first evaluation will occur no sooner than in the sixth academic year after the institution begins offering its first approved degree program, and will normally include the results of the institution's review of its approved degree program(s) using external evaluators.
 A subsequent comprehensive evaluation may be conducted at Council's discretion.